escape/Trap/README.md

 - **Researchers** — studying algorithmic radicalization, identity fusion, or digital extremism
 - **Developers** — building tools, visualizations, or interventions based on this data

-### People: head to thehumanspace.org (alpha)
+### General Public

+- Visit https://www.thehumanspace.org for the upcoming visualizations and wiki for this project.

+- **Parents** — understanding what their kids are encountering online
+- **Educators** — teaching media literacy, critical thinking, or digital citizenship
 - **Individuals** — recognizing patterns in their own media consumption or that of friends/family
-- **Educators** — teaching media literacy, critical thinking, or digital citizenship
-- **Parents** — understanding what their kids are encountering online

 ## Repository structure